The Most Popular Git Commands for Testers

 Get the latest code changes from all branches on the remote repository.

 Upload your code to the remote repository for the new branch.
-For the initial upload, you will need to define a branch name that should be created on the remote repository.
+For the initial upload, you will need to define a branch name to create in the remote repository.

 When a remote repository branch is established, you can use a simple push command to upload commits to the branch on the remote repository